-It is very important to choose a reputable bond agent—just like lawyers, some are better than others.
-Some bond agents charge a premium which is good for one year, and after the expiration of the year, they are back asking for the premium of 8 to 10 percent of the bond; if the client does not have it, they will be put back into custody.
+It is very important to choose a reputable bond agent—just like lawyers, some bond agents are better than others.
+Some bond agents charge a premium that is good for one year, and after the expiration of the year, they are back asking for the premium of eight to ten percent of the bond; if the client does not have the money, they will be put back into custody.
 I recommend that all persons who are seeking bond in California look for a bail agent who charges a one-time premium and renews the premium every year without charging more money.

 What Happens When I Bond Out Of Jail In California?

 A defendant will be given papers when they get out of jail.
 Those papers will list the date and location of their next court appearance.
 At that point, the defendant can retain an attorney.
-If a defendant has a public defender, then they will have to appear in court every time, but misdemeanor clients who have a private lawyer can sometimes have their lawyer appear on their behalf according to Penal Code Section 977.
-Felony clients must go to every single proceeding unless the client’s lawyer acquires written 977 authority approved by court.
+If a defendant has a public defender, then they will have to appear in court every time, but misdemeanor clients who have a private lawyer can sometimes have their lawyer appear on their behalf according to California Penal Code Section 977.
+Felony clients must go to every single proceeding unless the client’s lawyer acquires written 977 authority approved by the court.
 If a client is out of the county, state, or country, our legal team at The Law Office of Edward R. Flores will try to obtain 977 authority to appear without them being present.